-Dawkins's original thought experiment involved a comparison of two tasks: reproducing drawing of a Chinese junk, or making an origami Chinese junk after having been taught, by demonstration, how to make one.
-Unlike my simpler version, the two final products-drawing or the origami-are recognized by the participants.
-In the drawing version, however, participants are unable to recognize the series of strokes that would yield the full drawing, whereas in the origami version the successive folding are individually demonstrated.
-Thus, the two task are different, not just in the type of item to be copied (a drawing vs. an origami) but also in the fact that participants observe only the product in the first task, and the process of production in If participants were just the second task. shown finished would, presumably, origami junk, they do even worse in reproducing it than in reproducing a drawing of a junk.
+Dawkins's original thought experiment involved a comparison of two tasks: reproducing a drawing of a Chinese junk, or making an origami Chinese junk after having been taught, by demonstration, how to make one.
+Unlike my simpler version, the two final products - the drawing or the origami - are recognised by the participants.
+In the drawing version, however, participants are unable to recognise the series of strokes that would yield the full drawing, whereas in the origami version the successive foldings are individually demonstrated.
+Thus, the two task are different, not just in the type of item to be copied (a drawing vs. an origami) but also in the fact that participants observe only the product in the first task, and the process of production in the second task.
+If participants were just shown a finished origami junk, they would, presumably, do even worse in reproducing it than in reproducing a drawing of a junk.

-The crucial difference between the two tasks is that the second involves demonstration, and the other not.
-From the demonstration, or so Dawkins assumes, participants can and do infer implicit instructions (e.g. 'take a square sheet of paper and fold all four corners exactly into the middle').
-These instructions are not a description of what the person making the origami is actually doing (the four corners are never folded exactly into the middle, for instance) but a description of what the person is aiming at, is intending to do.
+The crucial difference between the two tasks, is that the second involves demonstration, and the other not.
+From the demonstration, or so Dawkins assumes, participants can and do infer implicit instructions (e.g. "take a square sheet of paper and fold all four corners exactly into the middle").
+These instructions are not a description of what the person making the origami is actually doing (the four corner are never folded exactly into the middle, for instance) but a description of what the person is aiming at, is intending to do.
 Inferring instruction involves much more than the ability to perceive and describe actual movements; it involves the ability to attribute goals and intentions.

-Contrary to what Dawkins writes, the instructions are not 'selfnormalizing'.
-It is the process of attribution of intentions that normalizes the implicit instructions that participants infer from what they observe.
-When you see the person folding the four corners of a square sheet of paper into four different points in the vicinity of the middle, you assume that she was aiming at the middle rather than at these four odd points Such intentions to realize regular geometrical pattern are familiar-in particular, in the context of origami-and readily attributed. recognize, in other terms, the behaviour as an imperfect realization of an intention of a familiar and regular type rather than as the perfect realization of an intention of an unfamiliar and irregular type. instructions that you infer are, then, informed in part by what you actually observe, and in part by what you already know of human intentions, and of the type of instructions typically used in origami.
+Contrary to what Dawkins writes, the instructions are not "self-normalising".
+It is the process of attribution of intentions that normalises the implicit instructions that participants infer from what they observe.
+When you see the person folding the four corners of a square sheet of paper into four different points in the vicinity of the middle, you assume that she was aiming at the middle rather than at these four odd points.
+Such intentions to realise regular geometrical pattern are familiar - in particular in the context of origami - and readily attributed.
+You recognise, in other terms, the behaviour as an imperfect realisation of an intention of a familiar and regular type rather than as the perfect realisation of an intention of an unfamiliar and irregular type.
+The instructions that you infer are, then, informed in part by what you actually observe, and in part by what you already know of human intentions, and of the type of instructions typically used in origami.

-The instructions are not being 'copied' in any useful sense of the term from one participant to the next.
+The instructions are not being "copied" in any useful sense of them term from one participant to the next.
 Certainly, instructions cannot be imitated, since only what can be perceived can be imitated.
 When they are given implicitly, instructions must be inferred.
 When they are given verbally, instructions must be comprehended, a process that involves a mix of decoding and inference (Sperber and Wilson 1995).
-The inference involved in either case draws on domain-specific competencies having to do with the attribution of intentions and with knowledge of the role of regular geometric forms in the formation of human intentions generally, and in paper-folding in particular.
-Thus, the normalization of the instructions results precisely from the fact that something other than copying is taking place.
+The inference involved in either case draws on domain-specific competencies having to do with the attribution of intentions and with knowledge of the role of regular geometric forms in the formation of human intentions generally, and in paper folding in particular.
+Thus the normalisation of the instructions results precisely from the fact that something other than copying is taking place.
 It results from the fact that the information provided by the stimulus is complemented with information already available in the system.